Flame Analytics

 These conversations are about familiarizing shoppers with your retail stores.
 Such conversations direct customers to their products and ensure they feel comfortable while shopping.
 When customers tell you what they’re looking for, then orientation becomes even more straightforward and easy.
 Apart from guiding your customer, offer helpful information which they may not have thought of.

 For example, when a customer is looking to buy a pair of blue jeans from an ABC brand, provide them information about another brand offering the same pair of jeans at a discounted price.
 Or, when someone is buying shoes in your sports apparel shop, guide them to an area where running socks are on offer.
-This not only builds communication but enriches the customer experience.
+This not only builds strong communication with your customers but enriches the customer experience.

 Some orientation talk questions to ask your customers include: